 Google rolled out major updates that imposed stricter rules on keywords, quality of content, and over-optimization.
 Brands that did not follow these rules like J.C.
-Penney and Overstock, were heavily penalized and dragged through the mud to set an example.
+Penney and Overstock, were heavily penalised and dragged through the mud to set an example.

 These new regulations brought in new search features that specifically targeted the growth of curiosity, accessibility, and social connections.
 Google’s Knowledge Graph introduced panels in search engine results pages (SERPs) that offered immediate answers without the users having to dig through content.